-The WGS-5225 Series offers a comprehensive Layer 2 to Layer 4 Access Control List (ACL) for enforcing security to the edge.
+The Layer 2+ Gigabit Managed Switch series offers comprehensive Layer 2 to Layer 4 Access Control List (ACL) for enforcing security to the edge.
 It can be used to restrict network access by denying packets based on source and destination IP address, TCP/UDP ports or defined typical network applications.
-Its protection mechanism also comprises 802.1x Port-based and MAC-based user and device authentication.
+Its protection mechanism also comprises 802.1x port-based and MAC-based user and device authentication.
 With the private VLAN function, communication between edge ports can be prevented to ensure user privacy.
-The network administrators can now construct highly-secure corporate networks with considerably less time and effort than before.